 User tasks

-A user task is marked as a Zeebe user task by the zeebe:userTask
+A default user task implementation type is the Camunda user task with the zeebe:userTask

-You can define assignments, scheduling, variable mappings, and a form for the user task as detailed in the following sections.
+Camunda user tasks support assignments, scheduling, task updates, variable mappings, and a form for a user task as detailed in the following sections.

 Assignments